-This is a hands-on program that prepares you for entry-level office positions.
+This is a hands-on program that prepares you for entry-level office positions in the administrative profession.

-In addition to learning office procedures and business computer applications, an emphasis is placed on critical thinking, customer service, professionalism and teamwork.
+In addition to learning office procedures and business computer applications, an emphasis is placed on critical thinking, customer service, professionalism, communication, problem-solving and teamwork.
 The program focuses on the demands of a modern office, including organizing activities and meeting deadlines.

-Practical applications include document processing, computerized bookkeeping, spreadsheets and office procedures.
+Practical applications include document processing, computerized bookkeeping, database, spreadsheets, office procedures and social media.

 - Opportunities are typically unpaid and last approximately 5 weeks.